wgc-hackathon/bbc-micro-bit/README.md

-# Program a BBC micro:bit to facilitate covid sequencing in the lab
+# Program a BBC micro:bit and facilitate covid sequencing in the lab

 ## Introduction